 Risk in your ecosystem can be reduced by imposing rules that must be met before credentials can be issued or verified inside or outside of your ecosystem.
 For example, you can improve safety for the users of your wallet by restricting their ability to share sensitive data with unverified 3rd-parties (or warning them beforehand).

-Anatomy of governance¶
+Anatomy of Trust Registry¶

 One of the core building blocks of our governance implementation is the interoperable Trust Registry specified at the Trust Over IP Foundation.
 We contributed to the original specification and later open-sourced our implementation so the broader community can benefit from these features.